Gabriel helps Sooners top No. 19 Kansas, end skid at 3 games

 THE TAKEAWAY

-Kansas: The defense had no answers.
-If not for three Oklahoma turnovers and a goal-line stand by Kansas on the final play of the second quarter, the Sooners would have done even more damage.
+Kansas: If not for three Oklahoma turnovers and a goal-line stand by the Jayhawks on the final play of the second quarter, the Sooners would have done even more damage.

 Oklahoma: The Sooners showed they could run the ball and chew up the clock if necessary.
 They ran for 298 yards and had the advantage in time of possession for the first time this season.